dovrosenberg/foundry-simple-weather/README.md

 ## Note on v13 compatibility

-Unfortunately, the original Simple Calendar doesn't currently support Foundry v13, so be forewarned that while Simple Weather will run in standalone mode, that's all you're going to get.
-If you were using Simple Calendar before, this may result in some strange behavior either when you first generate weather and/or when Simple Calendar comes back.
-I'm pretty sure that when Simple Calendar upgrades, this version will still work correctly with it, but there's no way to test it until then.
-There's an [open issue](https://github.com/vigoren/foundryvtt-simple-calendar/issues/669) on Simple Calendar requesting support - please upvote.
+Unfortunately, the original Simple Calendar doesn't currently support Foundry v13, so be forewarned that while Simple Weather will run in standalone mode, that's all you're going to get with Simple Calendar.

-** That said, as of v2.2.0, Simple Weather support both [this fork by CarlosFdex](https://github.com/CarlosFdez/foundryvtt-simple-calendar) and [Simple Calendar Reborn](https://foundryvtt.com/packages/foundryvtt-simple-calendar-reborn).
+That said, as of v2.2.0, Simple Weather supports [this fork by CarlosFdex](https://github.com/CarlosFdez/foundryvtt-simple-calendar), [Simple Calendar Reborn](https://foundryvtt.com/packages/foundryvtt-simple-calendar-reborn), and [Calendaria](https://foundryvtt.com/packages/calendaria).

 **WARNING!
-DO NOT TRY TO USE SIMPLE WEATHER IN A WORLD WITH MORE THAN ONE SIMPLE CALENDAR-LIKE MODULE INSTALLED.
-BAD THINGS ARE LIKELY TO HAPPEN, AS NONE OF THESE PLAY NICE WITH EACH OTHER.**
+DO NOT TRY TO USE SIMPLE WEATHER IN A WORLD WITH MORE THAN ONE OF THESE MODULES ACTIVE.
+BAD THINGS ARE LIKELY TO HAPPEN.**

 ## Features